NSLS-II/edrixs/docs/source/user/installation.rst

    * BLAS and LAPACK libraries: `OpenBLAS <https://github.com/xianyi/OpenBLAS/>`_ with gfortran and MKL with ifort
    * ARPACK library: `arpack-ng <https://github.com/opencollab/arpack-ng/>`_  with mpi enabled
    * Only Python3 is supported
-   * Numpy, Scipy, Sympy, Matplotlib
+   * numpy, scipy, sympy, matplotlib, sphinx, numpydoc
-   * mpi4py with same MPI C compiler as building edrixs
+   * mpi4py with same MPI compilers as building edrixs

 Build from source
 =================
 We will show how to build edrixs from source on Ubuntu Linux 18.04 and macOS Mojave (OSX 10.14) as examples.
 We will use gcc, gfortran, openmpi and OpenBLAS in these examples.
-Building edrixs on other versions of Linux or OSX will be similar.
+Building edrixs on other versions of Linux or OSX, or with Intel's ifort+MKL will be similar.

 Ubuntu Linux 18.04
 ------------------